~ Fritz Perls

 - Attach a drawing or message to a balloon.
 Send away negative emotions or spread positive ones by attaching a note or drawing to a balloon and setting it free.

-- Collage a heart.
-Collage your childhood memories in a heart formation.
+- Draw Your Heart.
+Draw your feelings in a heart formation.

 Art therapy can be a great way to relax.
 Consider these exercises if you're looking to feel a little more laid back.

 - Paint to music.
 Letting your creativity flow in response to music is a great way to let out feelings and just relax.

 - Make a scribble drawing.
 With this activity, you'll turn a simple scribble into something beautiful, using line, color and your creativity.